Skip to content

 • On temporary assignment

-*For more information, see SPRS Maintenance Before and After the Rollover to Fiscal 2024 in this FPP.
+*For more information, see SPRS Maintenance Before and After the FYE Rollover in this FPP.

-The 2024-2025 Conversion Manual from the office of the State Auditor (SAO) and the Comptroller’s office (available in early August on the SAO website) explains the changes and the necessary payroll actions state agencies must take.
+The 2026-2027 Conversion Manual from the Office of the State Auditor (SAO) and the Comptroller’s office (available in early August on the SAO website) explains the changes and the necessary payroll actions state agencies must take.
 The manual includes:

 • Mapping of all changes